petervandijck/mymarketingpages/README.md

 A set of default blade marketing pages and elements for new Laravel projects.

-This package provides:
-- Pre-built marketing page templates
-- Easy-to-customize blade components
-- Routes for marketing pages
+## Installation

-Until we publish it on packagist, you have to add this to composer.json before installing it
+Add this to composer.json (because it is not on packagist)
 ```bash
 "repositories": [
 {